SeaMonster-Studios/embed-svgs/README.md

 On the frontend you need the SVG markup (to change color, animate, etc.), and you're using a modern library like React and don't want to have to query the DOM for each view/page/component to get SVGs.

-`embedSvgs` allows you to crawl all that data, fetch all the SVGs, and add an SVG property onto it's parent object.
+`EmbedSvgs` allows you to crawl all that data, fetch all the SVGs, and add an SVG property onto it's parent object.
 Then the SVG markup is ready for use in your components.